 Most microbiome discussions begin with the assumption that diversity is good.
 The intuition is easy to understand: if your body harbors a wide variety of microbes, you’ll have a deeper catalog of useful ones that can be applied to new situations.
-The world around us is constantly changing, and you never know what new threats or opportunities you may encounter.
-You can respond better if you have an abundant variety of organisms that can meet any challenge.
+In a constantly changing environment, you never know what new threats or opportunities you may encounter.
+An abundant store of many different kinds of organisms make it more likely you’ll have something to meet unforeseen challenges.

 In practice, diversity is difficult to pin down quantitatively.
 We know what we mean in principle: having a variety of different microbes seems good, but clearly there are limits.
 You wouldn’t want “variety” to include serious pathogens, for example.
 We know intuitively that a deciduous forest at sea level, with dozens of differerent tree species, is more diverse than one at a high altitude tree line.
 But is the one at low altitudes “better”?
 It depends on where you live!